Life insurance for dialysis patients & people with kidney disease

 Can you get life insurance if you’re getting dialysis?

-If you’re receiving dialysis, a treatment for people who experience kidney failure, you’ll be eligible for coverage through a guaranteed issue life insurance policy.
-[4]
+If you’re receiving dialysis, a treatment for people who experience kidney failure, you won’t be eligible for traditional life insurance coverage.
+[6] In this case, you could consider applying for a policy that has fewer medical requirements for approval, like final expense insurance.

 Can you get life insurance if you’ve had a kidney transplant?